kailash-manasarovar/statement/docs/timeline/2023/september.md

 [![Taoist sexual practices](../../content/tweets/september-23-comms/taoist-sexual-practices.png)](https://x.com/1FRGVN/status/1702646805089948059)

 - The taoist sexual practice is something I used to do years before when I was trying to heal myself from the effects of child sexual abuse.
+- Nevertheless, I am concerned about hidden cameras and so I take steps to hide myself if I am masturbating in the bathroom.
+- In just a few days, I will need to call [a handyman to fix something](#a-handyman-comes-to-fix-a-minor-thing-in-the-bathroom) in the bathroom.

 ### A man I recognize